PC in Rome

 For these reasons, Providence College requires the use of program-established housing on the PC Rome program.
 Students therefore have the option of homestays or apartments and are not permitted to live in Independent Housing.
-Students that chose to live in an apartment typically live with four other students, both from Providence College and from other US Universities.
+Students that chose to live in an apartment typically live with four other students.
+These students can be from Providence College or other US Universities as well.
 No more than two (2) Providence College students may live in the same apartment.
 This allows students to take full advantage of the cultural immersion and learning opportunities offered by studying abroad.
 In order to further this goal, there will be one Italian university student living in each apartment as well.
 This will help students better connect to the local culture and make the most of their living arrangements in Rome.

 The abilities to meet new people and fully engage with one’s host culture are essential skills required for study abroad.
 Study abroad is not a time to recreate the Providence College environment in a foreign country.
 Students who are unable or unwilling to take this step should remain on campus.

 Students studying on this program are representatives of Providence College, CEA, and the USA.
 They are expected to abide by the Providence College Code of Student Conduct.
 They must also adhere to the CEA Code of Student Conduct and local Italian law.
 Students are responsible for their actions and behavior while abroad.
 They are expected to respect their fellow students, roommates, academic and housing providers, CEA staff, and local authorities.